RoSPA diploma

 Has it been re-sprayed?
 If so, was it crashed?

-Is there excessive smoke from exhaust even when the bike has warmed
+Is there excessive smoke from exhaust even when the motorcycle has

-Any noises from the engine, rattles or anything unusual - then walk
+Any sounds from the engine, rattles or anything unusual - then walk

 away